Analysis | Mask or No Mask? What the Virus Experts Have to Say

 3. When are regular people advised to wear masks?

-If they are coughing or sneezing.
-A cough is a common symptom of infection with the Covid-19 virus, and the virus spreads in respiratory droplets -- spatters of liquid forcefully expelled with an infected person’s cough or sneeze.
+Mainly if they are coughing or sneezing.
+A cough is a common symptom of infection with the virus that causes Covid-19, and the virus spreads in respiratory droplets -- spatters of liquid forcefully expelled with an infected person’s cough or sneeze.
 These droplets are usually heavy enough to fall immediately to the ground or surrounding surfaces.
 Infection can occur if the droplets reach the mouth, nose or possibly the eye of someone nearby, either directly or from an unwashed hand that’s touched a contaminated object or surface.
 When a patient diagnosed with Covid-19 is recovering at home, they and their caregivers are advised to wear masks when they are in the same room.
+Officials in China, Hong Kong and Taiwan also recommend healthy people wear masks in certain other situations, such as in crowded places like buses or subway cars.

 4. What’s the guidance for health-care workers?

-Medical protocols prescribe that patients suspected of infection with the Covid-19 virus be isolated and given a mask to wear.
-This will usually be the type worn by surgeons -- the sometimes-pleated, loose-fitting, one-size-fits-all kind that’s rectangular when flat.
+Medical protocols prescribe that patients suspected of infection with the virus that causes Covid-19 be isolated and given a mask to wear.
+This will usually be the type worn by surgeons -- the loose-fitting, one-size-fits-all kind that’s rectangular when flat.
 This is to protect other people by trapping virus-containing respiratory droplets.
 Health-care providers who deal with such patients or with confirmed cases are directed to wear a more sophisticated mask called a respirator.
 These are designed to protect the user.

 5. How are respirators different?